-Making sure your four walls are protected in a great divorce paragraph we can discuss all sorts of high minded in elaborate scenarios for your finances in a great divorce but ultimately what I want to make sure first of all is that your four walls are protected as you head into a post-divorce life in your 50s, 60s or beyond.
-In a way, this would be the same exact sort of goal setting that we would have for you even if you were not getting a divorce.
-We have all heard people who retire or are forced to retire for health reasons who are not ready for retirement and therefore have to scrimp and save just to get by in their golden years.
+Making sure your four walls are protected in a great divorce paragraph, we can discuss all sorts of high minded in elaborate scenarios for your finances in a great divorce but ultimately, what I want to make sure first of all is that your four walls are protected as you head into a post-divorce life in your 50s, 60s or beyond.
+In a way, this would be the same sort of goal setting that we would have for you even if you were not getting a divorce.
+We have all heard people who retire or are forced to retire for health reasons who are not ready for retirement and therefore have to scrimp and save to get by in their golden years.

 Long term financial concerns in a gray divorce